spinalcordtoolbox/sct_docker/README.rst

 #.
 Load the SCT image from a local file

-   Open CMD or if you are using Docker toolbox open Docker Quickstart Terminal wait until get a prompt and run:
+   Open CMD or if you are using Docker Toolbox open Docker Quickstart Terminal wait until get a prompt and run:

    .. code:: sh

       docker load --input sct-3.2.1-official-ubuntu_18.04.tar

     After the --input parameter you can include the complete path where the docker image is located.
-In the extample it is assumed that the image is in the current directory
+In the example it is assumed that the image is in the current directory

+#.
+Go to **C:/Users** and create the folder named **docker_shared_folder**

 Usage
 *****